 While Ficus deltoides is generally a resilient plant, it can face certain problems that you should be aware of.
 Understanding these issues and taking proactive measures can help keep your Ficus deltoides healthy and thriving.

 One common problem is dehydration, which can occur if the plant is not receiving enough water.
 This can be identified by drooping leaves and dry soil.
 To remedy this, thoroughly water the plant and ensure that the soil is consistently moist, but not waterlogged.
-Additionally, misting the leaves periodically can help create a slightly more humid environment.

 Another issue that may arise is leaf drop.
 This can be caused by various factors, including inconsistent watering, exposure to cold drafts, or sudden changes in light conditions.
-To prevent leaf drop, ensure that the plant is not placed near cold windows or vents, and maintain consistent watering and light conditions.

 Conclusion